-Cinematographer Rachel Morrison has emerged as a refreshing young talent at the forefront of independent cinema, channeling each story’s core emotion into arresting imagery.
+Cinematographer Rachel Morrison has emerged as a force at the forefront of independent cinema, channeling each story’s core emotion into arresting imagery.
 Her work has a haunting quality at times and a beautiful elegance at others.

 In just one short year, Morrison graduated from the "Breaking Through" Section of the 2012 Below-the-Line Impact Report to being listed amongst seasoned DP Veterans Roger Deakins and Rodrigo Prieto in the 2013 Below-the-Line Impact Report.
 That same year, Morrison was honored at the Women-in-Film Crystal + Lucy Awards, where she was the recipient of the Kodak Vision Award for her outstanding achievements in cinematography.
 She was also recognized by Indiewire's "On the Rise: 5 Cinematographers To Watch in 2013."

-Morrison has lensed eight Sundance premieres in the past seven years; among these are MUDBOUND, directed by Dee Rees, DOPE, directed by Rick Famuyiwa, FRUITVALE STATION, directed by Ryan Coogler and starring Michael B. Jordan and Octavia Spencer, winner of both the Audience Award and Grand Jury Prize for Best Picture, LITTLE ACCIDENTS starring Elizabeth Banks, Josh Lucas, Boyd Holbrook and Chloe Sevigny, and SOUND OF MY VOICE released by Fox Searchlight.
+Morrison has lensed eight Sundance premieres in the past seven years; among these are MUDBOUND, DOPE, FRUITVALE STATION, LITTLE ACCIDENTS, SOUND OF MY VOICE.
 In 2012, she also saw ANY DAY NOW premiere at Tribeca Film Festival, where it won the Audience Award for Best Picture.

 This user account status is Approved